 Foundational Principles

 Six non-negotiable principles that underpin every successful agentic implementation.
-These are not aspirational — they are observed patterns from organizations that ship versus those that stall.
+Not aspirational statements — observed patterns from organizations that ship versus those that stall.

 For day-to-day operating patterns (guardrails, loops, maturity), see the Practitioner Guide.
 For org design, adoption, and measurement, see the Leadership Guide.